eduDorus/dead-man-switch/README.md

 # Welcome to Dead Man Switch!

+The documentation what this project is about can be found [here](https://github.com/edudorus/dead-man-switsch/Abschlussbericht.pdf)
 The following steps describe the process of hosting the dead man switch application.

 Prerequisites: